-You may change your rate of contribution twice a year, January 1 and July 1.
-You can stop making contributions at the beginning of any calendar quarter.
+You may change your rate of contribution at any time.
+You may also stop or start making contributions at any time.
 If you stop contributing to the Plan, the Company's contributions to your account will stop also.
-If you wish to begin making contributions again, you may only do so on or after the next subsequent election date (January 1 or July 1) by filing a new election form.

-How To Change Investment Directions
+How to Change Your Investment Directions

-The general rule is that you may change your investment directions with respect to your future Plan contributions or existing Individual Account balances at any time as long as you act in accordance with the investment fund prospectus.
+The general rule is that you may change your investment directions with respect to your future contributions or existing Individual Account balances at any time as long as you act in accordance with the investment fund prospectus.